josephw1805/musictube/README.md

 ## PART 3 Database setup

-- Create a PostgreSQL database
+- Create a PostgreSQL database ✅
-- Setup DrizzleORM
+- Setup DrizzleORM ✅
-- Create users schema
+- Create users schema ✅
-- Migrate how to use drizzle-kit
+- Migrate changes to database ✅

-- Why DrizzleORM?
+- Why DrizzleORM? ✅
   - Only ORM with both relational and SQL-like query APIs
   - Serverless by default
   - understand the queries